SnapshotGames/PPNewModLoader/README.md

 ## Using This Project
 This project is a quick demo of how to respond to game's requests to discover/load/unload mods.
 If this project is used to create custom mod loader, assemlby name has to be changed to unique name (from Project Properties).

+To build the project you'll need ModSDK provided found in Phoenix Point Steam Workshop Tool or in Steam version of the game.